Winged Assassin: Plot

+Regular voice cast

 Production

 In Tony Barwick's script, the DT-19 co-pilot is called Johnson.
 Dialogue in the episode indicates that it is set on 10 July, the same day as the events of "Treble Cross" and the closing scene of "Flight to Atlantica".
-Barwick was fond of inserting references to 10 July as that was his birthday.
+Barwick was fond of inserting references to 10 July as that was his birthday; as a result, fans of Captain Scarlet frequently observe July 10 as "Captain Scarlet Day".
 The scale model of the entrance to London International Airport was designed by special effects assistant Mike Trim.

 "Winged Assassin" is the first episode of Captain Scarlet to feature contributions from uncredited voice actor Neil McCallum, who also voiced guest characters in the episodes "Big Ben Strikes Again", "Codename Europa" and "Expo 2068".
 The episode also marks the first appearance of the series' secondary title sequence, in which the Mysterons transmit their latest threat to Spectrum while the green Mysteron "eyes" (or "rings") slide menacingly over members of the regular puppet cast.
 These shots were recorded during the filming of "Winged Assassin".
 The episode's incidental music – a suite running to 4 minutes and 38 seconds – was recorded by series composer Barry Gray in a four-hour studio session on 3 April 1967.

 During his examination by Dr Fawn, the ex-Mysteron Scarlet has a flashback to his murder by the aliens in the previous episode.
 This sequence omits the blue monochrome effect that was used to indicate the aliens' presence in that episode.